Code-Institute-Submissions/gameshow-m1/README.md

 *	[Twitch](https://www.designpieces.com/palette/twitch-color-palette-hex-and-rgb/)

 The colour schemes presented on the shadowing of the gamer card icons are purely shadowing the colour of the main icon.
-The progress bars colouring is linked between the categories they respresent and the top 5 games to ensure consistency and layout design.
+The progress bars colouring is linked between the categories they represent and the top 5 games to ensure consistency and layout design.

 #### Imagery
 The site uses a hero image on the landing page to convey a dark gaming ambience that is not overpowering to the site user.